1050 Connecticut Avenue, N.W., Washington, D.C. 20036-5306 USA

 Mr. Estrada has represented clients before federal and state courts throughout the country in a broad range of matters.
 He has argued 24 cases before the United States Supreme Court, and briefed many others.
 He has also argued dozens of appeals in the lower federal courts.

-Mr. Estrada was selected by his peers for inclusion in the 2018 and 2019 editions of The Best Lawyers in America® in the area of Appellate Law, in addition to previous recognition by the publication in the specialties of Bet-the-Company Litigation, Commercial Litigation and Criminal Defense: White Collar, Intellectual Property Litigation, and Regulatory Enforcement Litigation in the areas of SEC, Telecom, and Energy.
+Mr. Estrada was selected by his peers for inclusion in the 2022 edition of The Best Lawyers in America® in the area of Appellate Law, in addition to previous recognition by the publication in the specialties of Bet-the-Company Litigation, Commercial Litigation and Criminal Defense: White Collar, Intellectual Property Litigation, and Regulatory Enforcement Litigation in the areas of SEC, Telecom, and Energy.
 In 2017, he was elected as a member of the American Law Institute.
-In 2015 and 2016, Mr. Estrada was named among the Lawdragon 500 Leading Lawyers in America.
+In 2021, Mr. Estrada was named among the Lawdragon 500 Leading Lawyers in America.
 In 2004, Legal Times named him one of the top 12 appellate litigators in the D.C. area, noting that “people who follow appellate practice in Washington have known for several years that Estrada . . . is one of the best around.”
 Also in 2004, Washingtonian Magazine named him one of the top constitutional law lawyers “who could become one of the legends of the Supreme Court bar.”

 Mr. Estrada joined Gibson Dunn in 1997, after serving for five years as Assistant to the Solicitor General of the United States.
 He previously served as Assistant U.S. Attorney and Deputy Chief of the Appellate Section, U.S. Attorney’s Office, Southern District of New York.
 In those capacities, Mr. Estrada represented the government in numerous jury trials and in many appeals before the U.S. Court of Appeals for the Second Circuit.
 Before joining the U.S. Attorney’s Office, Mr. Estrada practiced corporate law in New York with Wachtell, Lipton, Rosen & Katz.